NECE: Narrative Event Chain Extraction Toolkit: Evaluation

-The evaluation results are shown in Table~\ref{event_chain_table}; we observe a high score for temporal-order consistent with the high precision observed in pair-wise temporal ordering experiments in Table~\ref{tab:main_results}; subject gender prediction, a relatively easy task solvable through gendered pronoun identification and co-reference resolution, enjoys the second highest score; subject character identification is difficult, given the number of possible characters in a narrative, but still achieves good performance largely thanks to the robustness of the BookNLP toolkit~\citep{Bamman2014ABM}; salient event identification using the tf-idf algorithm gives decent performance but still has room for improvement.
+We evaluate three key narrative features that are crucial to construct event chains.
+Salience feature is useful to filter out redundant and generic events.
+Gender and character tagging allows us to organize event chains by their gender and character association.
+Result for salience filtering is shown in Table~\ref{tab:salience_filtering} and discussed in section~\ref{sec:salientEvent}.
+Gender prediction, which is a relatively easy task solvable through gendered pronoun identification and co-reference resolution, enjoys high accuracy as shown in Table~\ref{tab:event_chain_eval}.
+Character identification is a slightly more challenging task due to the large number of possible characters in a narrative; its performance also depends on successful character clustering.
+We still achieve good performance thanks to the robustness of the BookNLP toolkit~\citep{Bamman2014ABM} in narrative domains.